-- the right and duty to report6 direct to the FCA, PRA or BoE in certain circumstances - applicable to UK banks, non-EEA banks, building societies and to EEA banks with top-up permissions7; - reporting on interim net profits for the purposes of their inclusion in capital resources.
+- the right and duty to report6 direct to the FCA, PRA or BoE in certain circumstances - applicable to UK banks, non-EEA banks, building societies and to EEA banks with top-up permissions7; - reporting on interim profits for the purposes of their inclusion in capital resources.
 This is applicable to UK banks and building societies but required only if requested by the entity; and - reporting on a statement of particulars of transactions and arrangements concerning directors under s78(9) BS Act 86 applicable to building societies. - 3.
 Non EEA banks and EEA banks are not subject to the audit provisions of the CA2006 and so the terms of engagement are a matter of contract between the auditor and their client who may, for example, be local or head office management or the EEA/non EEA bank's home country auditor.
 Such engagements take many different forms: the auditor may be asked to report on the financial statements of the UK branch or only on particular aspects thereof, and the form of their opinion will also vary from case to case.
-The auditor undertaking such an assignment does not have to apply International Standards on Auditing (ISAs) (UK) unless required to by the terms of engagement but, if they are not applied, the auditor may find some of the guidance in this Practice Note of assistance. - 4.
-In addition to accepting deposits, banks and building societies may also undertake other activities regulated under the Financial Services and Markets Act 2000 (FSMA 2000) for which Part 4A permission8 from the FCA or PRA is required.
+The auditor undertaking such an assignment does not have to apply International Standards on Auditing (ISAs) (UK) unless required to by the terms of engagement but, if they are not applied, the auditor may find some of the guidance in this Practice Note of assistance. - In addition to accepting deposits, banks and building societies may also undertake other 4. activities regulated under the Financial Services and Markets Act 2000 (FSMA 2000) for which Part 4A permission8 from the FCA or PRA is required.
 This may include one or more forms of investment business or insurance intermediation.
 Regulated activities are subject to FCA conduct of business rules and can give rise to auditor reporting responsibilities concerning client assets.
-This can occur even where the entity is not authorised to hold client assets a negative assurance report.
+This can occur even where the entity is not authorised to hold client assets - a negative assurance report.
 These reporting responsibilities are addressed in the Standard for Providing Assurance on Client Assets to the Financial Conduct Authority (the Client Asset Assurance Standard).
 In addition, banks and building societies may also undertake regulated mortgage activity.
-While this also requires to be covered by the Part 4A permission and is also subject to FCA conduct of business rules, no auditor reporting obligations arise in relation to client assets.
+While this also requires to be covered by the Part 4A permission and is also subject to FCA conduct of business rules, no auditor reporting obligations arise in relation to client assets. - 5.
+The scope of the statutory audit of a UK bank's financial statements is no different from that of the generality of companies incorporated in the UK.
+Concerning a building society, in addition to the financial statements and the directors' report, the auditor also

-6 Provided for in s342 and s343 FSMA 2000 and Financial Services and Markets Act 2000 (Communications by Auditors) Regulations 2001 (SI 2001/2587, as amended by SI 2013/472).
+Provided for in s342 and s343 FSMA 2000 and Financial Services and Markets Act 2000 (Communications by Auditors) Regulations 2001 (SI 2001/2587, as amended by SI 2013/472).